hager-fathy/Rafeeqak-AI/AI_explation.md

 # AI Explanation

-This file explains what AI model integration the Smart Study Planner uses, how to configure it, where the prompt templates live, how the app falls back when AI is unavailable, and which code paths use the model.
+This file explains what AI integration the Smart Study Planner currently uses, where the AI is connected in code, how it is configured, which parts are template-based fallbacks, and what is active versus only prepared for future use.

 ## What The App Uses